clojurewerkz/welle.docs/articles/search.md

 ## Querying

+Riak Search supports term and field queries, boolean operators, lexographical range queries, and trailing wildcard queries.
+Riak Search uses Lucene query syntax.
+For more information, see [Riak Search documentation on querying](http://wiki.basho.com/Riak-Search---Querying.html).

-To query Riak Search, use the `clojurewerkz.welle.solr/search` function which takes an index name and a query:
+To query Riak Search, use the `clojurewerkz.welle.solr/search` function which takes an index name and a query and returns a response as immutable Clojure map:

 {% gist 8d77e7a888ba0f86ffb8 %}

-TBD
+To retrieve hits (documents found) from a response, pass it to the `clojurewerkz.welle.solr/hits-from` function.

+`clojurewerkz.welle.solr/total-hits` is a function that takes a response and returns the total number of hits.
+`clojurewerkz.welle.solr/any-hits?` is a similar function that returns true if the total number of hints is greater than zero, false otherwise.

 ## Wrapping up

 Riak Search is a powerful feature that extends Riak's querying capabilities.
 It is not quite as extensive as specialized full text search solutions such as Elastic Search and Apache Solr.
-It can, however, be just as effective in many common cases.
+It can, however, be very effective in many common cases.

 JSON, XML and text documents stored in Riak K/V can be indexed and queried.